Alternative Delivery • Prescription Required

 MBK is gentle on sensitive mucous membranes, making it well-suited for rectal or vaginal administration.

-MBK maintains its shape and potency over time, ensuring consistency and reliability in every dose.
+MBK maintains its structure and integrity over time, ensuring reliable potency and consistency with every dose.

 Efficient Absorption

-Designed to melt smoothly at body temperature, MBK promotes rapid dissolution and effective absorption of LDN.
+Designed to melt smoothly at body temperature, MBK supports rapid dissolution and effective absorption of LDN without irritation.

 What Conditions Can Be Treated with Low-Dose Naltrexone (LDN) Suppositories?